 The Wisconsin GI Bill provides a waiver (remission) of eligible tuition and fees for eligible veterans and their dependents for up to 8 full-time semesters or 128 credits at any University of Wisconsin System (UWS) or Wisconsin Technical College System(WTCS) institution for continuing education, or for study at the undergraduate or graduate level.
 You will first need to fill out an application, which can be done at the your local County Veteran's Services Office.
 Once the State has processed your claim, they will send you an eligibility form.
 Please contact our office once you have received your eligibility form to ensure that we have also received our copy.
 We cannot apply your waiver until we have your eligibility form on file.

 The tuition remission covers 100% of tuition and eligible segregated fees.
-It does not cover all charges on your account, please email Nicole if you would like more information.
+It does not cover all charges on your account, please email our office if you would like more information.
 The Wisconsin GI Bill is a state program that is entirely separate from the federal VA's Montgomery GI Bill.

 The state requires that Federal benefits are exhausted before the Wisconsin GI Bill can begin paying if the veteran or dependent is eligible for 100% of the Post 9/11 GI Bill.